Surfshark review (2020) – An excellent VPN for an excellent price

 Speed when connected to a distant server (Speedtest.net):

 These are the speedtest.net results of our connection when we connect to a random Surfshark VPN server that’s far away from us (in this case the USA).

 Speed during daily use

 Because of the test results, especially those of the US server, we had our doubts about Surfshark’s performance when it comes to internet speeds.
 Surprisingly enough, the VPN proved to function fantastically during everyday use.
 We tested Surfshark whilst surfing, watching Netflix, downloading torrents and playing online games, and it surprised us every time.

 While browsing, we didn’t notice Surfshark’s effect on our internet speeds at all.
-Websites loaded quickly and emailing, downloading attachments, and browsing social media all went very quickly.
+Websites loaded quickly.
+E-mailing, downloading attachments, and browsing social media all went very quickly.
 We had no issues watching videos on YouTube and Netflix, either.
 Netflix even appeared to buffer faster than with other VPN providers.
 This is quite remarkable when you consider the speed test results.
-Nevertheless, we can confidently say that Surfshark works excellent for streaming (especially Netflix).
+We can confidently say that Surfshark works excellently for streaming (especially Netflix).

 Downloading torrents went effortlessly as well.
 We managed to download relatively large files in no time.
 What’s more, Surfshark even noticed we were using a torrenting program and automatically switched from a regular VPN server to a specialized P2P server to facilitate the downloading.
 We found this to be very user-friendly.

 Likewise, we didn’t experience any lag while gaming.
 We used both local and US servers without noticeable delays.
-When playing an online first-person shooter, we noticed no difference in terms of reaction speed, either.
+Even when playing an online first-person shooter, we noticed no difference in terms of reaction speed.

 The results of the speed tests weren’t fantastic, but they weren’t bad either.
 We experienced no issues during everyday use.
 In some situations, Surfshark even proved to be faster than some of our other VPN providers.
 So, to sum it all up, these are our findings:

 - Surfshark’s VPN has great internet speeds during everyday use